FACTBOX-Financial woes in tiny Cyprus are big euro zone headache

 That would undermine European policymakers' pledge that the Greek deal was a one-off.
 Moving ahead could spook fragile market confidence and drive up the bond yields of other euro zone members seen as in need of a similar restructuring.

-And most of Cyprus' sovereign debt is held by its banks, the institutions that the writedown would be intended to rescue.
+And most of Cyprus' sovereign debt is held by its banks, the same institutions the writedown would be intended to rescue.

 IMPOSING LOSSES ON BANKS